The Envy Corps: Dwell (2005-2009)

-Kid Gloves EP and It Culls You (2009-2021)
+Kid Gloves EP and It Culls You (2009-2019)

 The Envy Corps were dropped from Vertigo Records in late 2008, and soon thereafter added live guitarist/keyboardist Micah Natera as a permanent member.
-Eager to prove themselves creatively, in February and March 2009, the band recorded material for a new EP entitled Kid Gloves which was released June 9th, 2009 and included the single "Screen Test".
+Eager to prove themselves creatively, in February and March 2009, the band recorded material for a new EP entitled Kid Gloves which was released June 9, 2009 and included the single "Screen Test".
 In June 2010, the band began pre-production on their proper follow-up.
-Sessions with Omaha engineer A. J. Mogis at ARC Studios resulted in a full-length entitled It Culls You, which features new songs such as "Make It Stop", "Ms. Hospital Corners", "Fools (How I Survived You & Even Laughed)" and "Cmd + Q".
+Sessions with Omaha engineer A. J. Mogis at ARC Studios resulted in a full-length entitled It Culls You, which featured new songs such as "Make It Stop", "Ms. Hospital Corners", "Fools (How I Survived You & Even Laughed)" and "Cmd + Q".

 The band's music was featured on Entourage in July 2010.

 In October 2011, The Envy Corps began streaming It Culls You, the much-anticipated follow-up to 2008's Dwell, from their website.
 The digital release was without much fanfare: in an interview, guitarist Brandon Darner said that he was acutely conscious of "PR schemes" that generate "artificial excitement," and he wanted fans to discover the record on their own time and "let it sink in for a while."

 Upon its physical release, the album was a critical success.
-While a few critics disparaged the album for being "forgettable," many critics have praised the album for its sonic ingenuity and commended the band for "[perfecting] the melodic rock they are best known for."
+While a few critics disparaged the album for being "forgettable," many critics praised the album for its sonic ingenuity and commended the band for "[perfecting] the melodic rock they are best known for."
 Mike Antonich noted that the album warrants repeated listens, writing that the album's "brilliance has only grown with each repeated play."
 Likewise, Joel Frieders called the album "gorgeous" named it one of his top 10 albums of 2011.
 Moreover, expressing a nearly ubiquitous critical sentiment, Christina Smart wrote that the album "deserves to be on everyone's [top 10] list."

 The band took part in the inaugural Hinterland Music Festival on July 31, 2015, in central Iowa.
-On May 28, 2017, the band officially announced through their Facebook page that they have begun working on new music.
+On May 28, 2017, the band officially announced through their Facebook page that they had begun working on new music.

-Born in Fog (2022-)
+Born in Fog (2019-2023)

-On February 22, 2022, the band announced via Twitter that their fourth album would be titled Born in Fog and would be released on May 27, 2022.
-On April 1, 2022, the album was released on Bandcamp, and it was officially released to all platforms on May 27, 2022.
-The band performed at the 80-35 Festival in Des Moines, Iowa on July 9, 2022.
+On March 26, 2019, the band debuted their first new music in 8 years, a single entitled "Weather Baby", and announced they would break a four year performance hiatus with an appearance at 2019's 80-35 Festival in Des Moines, Iowa.
+On April 5 of that same year, a second single, "Sour Patch" was released.
+On February 22, 2022, the band announced via Twitter that their fourth album would be titled Born in Fog and would arrive on May 27, 2022.
+On April 1, 2022, the album was made available on Bandcamp, and it was officially released to all streaming platforms on May 27, 2022.
+The band played their final show at the Outlandia Music Festival in Bellevue, Nebraska on August 11, 2023.